Beer in Milwaukee: Craft brew era

 In 1985, Randal Sprecher, former supervisor at Pabst Brewing Company, opened the first brewery in Milwaukee since the end of prohibition.
 In its first year of production, Sprecher Brewing Company made less than 1,000 barrels of beer.
 The company has since become a leader in Milwaukee's craft beer industry.
 That same year, Pabst sold to venture capitalist Paul Kalmanovitz.
 In 1986, Heileman built a brewery in the Milwaukee area so that Blatz beer production could resume in the city for the first time in seventeen years.
 In 1987, Lakefront Brewery opened a craft beer operation in Milwaukee.
 Heileman sold the Blatz plant to Miller after failed sales expectations, which went on to use the plant for its Leinenkugel beer production in 1995.
 In 1996, Pabst closed its Milwaukee brewery and moved its headquarters to Chicago.
 In 1997, Milwaukee Brewing Company began operations in Milwaukee.
 In 1998, Miller contracted with Pabst to begin brewing brands held by Pabst.
 In 1999, Pabst acquired Stroh Brewing Company which eventually brought famous Milwaukee brands Schlitz and Old Milwaukee back into Milwaukee production.
 In 2002, Miller sold to SABMiller.
 When Anheuser-Busch was combined with InBev in 2008 as Anheuser-Busch InBev, Pabst Brewing Company became the largest United States owned brewing company in the nation.
 In 2016, Molson Coors Brewing Company purchased the Miller portfolio and created MillerCoors.
 Miller has the city's largest brewery and produces ten million barrels of beer annually.
-In 2017, Pabst opened a brewery in Milwaukee for the first time since closing their plant in 1996, although the new brewery will produce a fraction (4,000 barrels a year) of its previous plant's output.
+In 2017, Pabst opened a brewery in Milwaukee for the first time since closing their plant in 1996, although the new brewery would produce a fraction (4,000 barrels a year) of its previous plant's output.
 Lakefront Brewery production reached 46,000 barrels of beer by 2017.
 Since 2015, nearly two dozen craft brewing companies have been established in Milwaukee.
 In 2020, Molson Coors changed the name of their Milwaukee operations from MillerCoors to Molson Coors Beverage Company.
 In late December 2020, Pabst closed its operations in Milwaukee after only three years re-establishing itself in the city.
 In 2022, Eagle Park Brewing acquired the beer brands of the 3rd oldest craft brewer in the city, Milwaukee Brewing Company, which is anticipated to increase their production to 14,000 barrels.
-Milwaukee Brewing Company’s brewery was purchased by Pilot Project Brewing.
+Milwaukee Brewing Company's brewery was purchased by Pilot Project Brewing.

+Contraction of brewing operations

+In 2024, Milwaukee saw a number of brewing operations cease operations.
+The Jacob Leinenkugel Brewing Company announced it would close its 10th Street brewery in Milwaukee.
+The production (along with the production of the Chippewa Falls location), would move to the main Molson-Coors brewery within the city.
+Furthermore, three craft brewers with production over several years (Company Brewing, Enlightened Brewing, and Mobcraft Brewing) announced they would cease operations.
+These closures left the city with 24 craft brewers remaining within the city limits.